With strike deal, Garcetti looks again toward 2020 run

-LOS ANGELES (AP) — Mayor Eric Garcetti is pointing to the settlement of a teachers strike as an example of how government is solving problems in Los Angeles, while Washington remains mired in a lengthy shutdown.
+LOS ANGELES (AP) — After helping broker an end to a teachers strike that marooned more than half a million students, Mayor Eric Garcetti said Wednesday the deal shows that government is solving problems in Los Angeles while Washington remains hobbled by a lengthy shutdown.

-The Democratic mayor who is considering a 2020 White House run tells The Associated Press the teachers pact is a national model that shows “what we can get when we pull together.”
+The Democratic mayor, who is considering a 2020 White House run, called the pact a national model that shows how deeply divided factions can find common ground.
+The teachers union in the nation’s second-largest school district ended a walkout Tuesday after winning higher wages and cuts in class sizes.

-By contrast, the mayor said Wednesday that politics across the country is often defined by stalemate.
+“All politics in this country seem to be about pulling each other apart.
+This is what we can get when we pull together,” the mayor said in an interview.
+“I believe Americans do want great schools wherever they are, in the same way that Americans want a Washington that functions and isn’t in the longest shutdown in our history.”

-The teachers ended a walkout Tuesday after winning higher wages and cuts in class sizes.
+The strike that began Jan.
+14 threatened the mayor’s argument that local government is where progress is made in America, while highlighting the risks of launching a presidential campaign from City Hall.
+No sitting mayor has ever been elected to the White House.

 Most Read Nation & World Stories